roycuadra/Mini-Solar-Energy-Monitoring/README.md

 > Note: This system is currently under development.
 Ongoing testing, adjustments, and improvements are being made to enhance its performance and reliability over time.
 ---
-## Measurement Accuracy Disclaimer
+## Disclaimer

-This system is designed for DIY monitoring purposes only.
+This project is a DIY Solar Energy Monitoring created for learning, Research, experimentation, and hobby use purposes only.

 Readings may differ slightly (±1–2%) from standard digital multimeters due to component tolerances and ADC resolution.
 It is not intended for precision or laboratory-grade measurements.

+The author is not responsible for any damage, injury, or loss caused by using this project.
+Always handle electronics safely.

 ---
 ## Overview